Tyxiang/markdown-website/README.md

 # mdweb

-- config.md 为配置文件；
+- config.md is a configuration file used to define basic elements.
-- index.md 为内容文件；
+- index.md is the content file, used to define the content;